The Athletes’ Revolt

 Why?
 Because producers are banking on a time in the not-too-distant future when, for one reason or another, ordinary people simply don’t have the option of consuming meat regularly or maybe even at all.
 It could be inflation.
 It could be artificial scarcity, as more and more producers transition away from animal products and land passes out of use for traditional agriculture.
 It could be punitive “carbon taxes” on polluting commodities—or it could be a combination of these things and others.

 But really—why?
 What is it about these products that appeals to corporate food producers?
 Ownership, in a word.
 These new products appeal to corporations because they offer a degree of control that traditional foodstuffs don’t.
 A steak can’t be patented, but a piece of lab-grown meat can.
-If the history of diet in the 20th and 21st century so far has been defined by a massive extension of corporate control over the food supply, the Great Reset—or whatever we choose to call the plan to get us all to abandon animal foods in the name of saving the planet—will see that process taken even further.
+If the history of diet in the 20th and 21st centuries so far has been defined by a massive extension of corporate control over the food supply, the Great Reset—or whatever we choose to call the plan to get us all to abandon animal foods in the name of saving the planet—will see that process taken even further.

 We need more than symbolism.
 We need a political movement.
-That’s what I call for in my book “The Eggs Benedict Option.”
+That’s what I call for in my book, “The Eggs Benedict Option.”
 At present, no such movement exists, but we might be seeing the stirrings of one.
 A few months ago, Florida Gov. Ron DeSantis banned lab-grown meat in the Sunshine State.
 Producing or selling lab-grown meat in Florida is now punishable with a fine and up to 60 days in prison.

 After signing the bill into law, DeSantis said that his aim was to protect Florida’s “vibrant agricultural industry ... against acts of man, against an ideological agenda that wants to finger agriculture as the problem, that views things like raising cattle as destroying our climate.”
 At least three other states are now looking to follow DeSantis’s lead.
 Hopefully even more will, and lab-grown meat will just be the beginning.